claresudbery/clare-wiki-ably/pages/coding/tools/rider.md

 - Right click => Go to for all optiosn like find usages etc
 - Step into - Cmd + F11
 - Step over - F10
-- Comment out a block of code - Alt + Cmd + /going to sleep
+- Comment out a block of code - Alt + Cmd + /

 ## Convert between snake case, camel case, etc